csaintilmont/ProjectDemo/README.md

 # ProjectDemo
-## Where you find our souce code for the Demo of our product
+## Where you find the souce code for the Demo of our product.